sphinx-doc/sphinx/Doc-26/distutils/introduction.rst

-This document covers using the Distutils to distribute your Python modules, concentrating on the role of developer/distributor: if you're looking for information on installing Python modules, you should refer to the Installing Python Modules (XXX reference: ../inst/inst.html) manual.
+This document covers using the Distutils to distribute your Python modules, concentrating on the role of developer/distributor: if you're looking for information on installing Python modules, you should refer to the :ref:`install-index` chapter.

 .. _distutils-concepts: